Blockstream/docs/docs/green/troubleshooting-advanced/2fa.md

 Be aware that if you lose your only device with your Google Authenticator app, you can get permanently locked out of this method.
 This is one of the many reasons we suggest that users keep at least two different 2FA methods activated at all times.

 Due to this risk, we also encourage users to backup the QR code and/or the alphanumeric code that is shown in the wallet when you set it up.
-This allows you to restore Google Authenticator 2FA on another device, using the Google Authenticator App, should you lose access to your first
+This allows you to restore Google Authenticator 2FA on another device, using the Google Authenticator App, should you lose access to your first.

 If you find yourself having trouble with your 2FA (for example, the codes are not working), then please check this support page, as the problem can usually be solved using those suggestions.